WeTrustPlatform/blockform/README.md

 # BlockForm - Ethereum Blockchain As A Service

 BlockForm helps you deploy ethereum nodes to the cloud and manage them.
+It takes care of creating a virtual machine in one of the supported cloud providers and will install geth in the best possible way.

 ### Usage